epam/Wilma/README.md

 Wilma
 ===========
-Wilma is a Java based proxy and stub solution.
+Wilma is a Java based proxy and stub application, or in other words, a Service Virtualization solution.
 It consists of two applications:

 * Wilma application
 * Wilma Message Search application